 - 1. Extracting information, relating to any specific resource or service being used, by monitoring power consumption - 2.
-Extracting information, relating to any specific resource or service being used, by carrying out timing analyses on cryptographic functions - 3.
-Extracting information, relating to any specific resource or service being used, by using mechanical, electrical or optical means, in order to examine the topology of the TOE, including address and data buses and regular structures - The Strength of Function claimed for the Unobservability security function is high.
+Extracting information, relating to any specific resource or service being used, by carrying out timing analysis on cryptographic functions - 3.
+Extracting information, relating to any specific resource or service being used, by using mechanical, electrical or optical means - The Strength of Function claimed for the Unobservability security function is high.